francobottero/rails-interview/notes.md

   end
   ```

 - **Batching:** Where possible, changes are batched to minimize API calls.
+For example, where the handshake fails between local and remote API, or when the remote API is not possible to reach (due to failures or shutdown).
+We could keep a list of those todo list items that were not updated, and send them all together to reduce overhead and API calls.

   ```ruby
   # Example: Batch push